-(2) The amounts reported reflect the grant date fair value of stock option awards granted in 2019 in accordance with Financial Accounting Standards Board accounting Standards Codification Topic 718, or ASC 718.
-Such grant date fair values do not take into account any estimated forfeitures related to service-vesting conditions.
-The assumptions used in calculating the grant date fair value of the shares are set forth in the Notes to our Consolidated Financial Statements included elsewhere in this prospectus.
-These amounts do not correspondence to the actual value that may be recognized by the named executive officers upon vesting of the applicable awards.
+(2) The amounts reported reflect the grant date fair value of restricted share unit awards and option awards granted in 2020 and 2019 in accordance with Financial Accounting Standards Board accounting Standards Codification Topic 718, service-vesting conditions.
+The assumptions used in calculating the grant date fair value of the shares are set forth in the notes to our consolidated financial statements included elsewhere in this prospectus.
+These amounts do not correspond to the actual value that may be recognized by the named executive officers upon vesting of the applicable awards.